Basic Science Pharmacology

 Triptans (sumatriptan, rizatriptan, etc.)5-HT1B/1D agonist → vasoconstriction + ↓ CGRP releaseContraindicated in CAD, uncontrolled HTN, hemiplegic/basilar migraine, stroke; avoid within 24h of ergots; MOH risk with >10 days/month

-Gepants (ubrogepant, rimegepant, zavegepant)CGRP receptor antagonistNo vasoconstrictive risk → safe in cardiovascular disease; rimegepant also approved for prevention (every other day)
+Gepants (ubrogepant, rimegepant, zavegepant)CGRP receptor antagonistNo vasoconstriction; no triptan-like CAD/stroke contraindication — useful when triptans are contraindicated; use clinical caution in active/unstable vascular disease (pivotal trials excluded unstable CV disease); rimegepant also approved for prevention (every other day)

 Lasmiditan5-HT1F agonist (ditan)No vasoconstriction; Schedule V (driving restriction 8h); dizziness, sedation